Andrew Samwick: Career

 Samwick has consulted for the Canadian government, the U.S. Social Security Administration, the Pension Benefit Guaranty Corporation, and the World Bank.
 Professor Samwick has also offered Congressional testimony on Social Security and retirement issues.

 He is a research associate of the National Bureau of Economic Research and the co-organizer of its Social Security Working Group.
 His research interests include: finance, macroeconomics, Social Security, saving, and taxation.
 His work has appeared in The American Economic Review, The Journal of Political Economy and The Journal of Finance among others.
 In 2000, Professor Samwick was awarded Dartmouth's Karen E. Wetterhahn Award for Distinguished Creative or Scholarly Achievement.

 Writing on his blog in 2007, Samwick urged his former colleagues in the Bush administration to avoid asserting that the Bush tax cuts paid for themselves, because "No thoughtful person believes [it]...
 Not a single one."

-In 2024, Samwick signed a faculty letter expressing support for Dartmouth College president Sian Beilock, who ordered the arrests of 90 students and faculty members nonviolently protesting the Gaza war.
+In 2024, Samwick signed a faculty letter expressing support for Dartmouth College president Sian Beilock, who ordered the arrests of 90 students and faculty members protesting the Gaza war.